noahgibbs/self_conscious_dgd/1_Introduction.md

 If you learn DGD before that, you can be one of those smug, annoying old programmers who says "oh yeah, I knew about that feature back when all the ways to use it were awful.
 Let me show you how it's done."

-Javascript data inheritance?
+Javascript data inheritance ("prototype inheritance")?
 LPC was doing it before the rest of the world.
 Dynamic code reloading?
 DGD did it before Rails made it common.
-It had an extensive type-based directory structure before Java and Rails stole that trick, either.
+It had an extensive type-based directory structure before Java and Rails stole that trick.
 DGD still has a few tricks yet to be stolen.
 Atomic functions?
 Somebody will steal them.
 Caller- and object-name-based security?
 It'll happen.

 You can be the smug grognard for ***those*** features...
 If you learn now.